Twinkle1640/FlamMusicPlayer-main/FlamMusicPlayer-main/README.md

 # 🎵 FlamMusicPlayer

-A clean, modular MVVM-based iOS Music Player built as part of the FLAM assignment challenge by **Vuyyala Praveen Kumar**.
+A clean, modular MVVM-based iOS Music Player built as part of the FLAM assignment challenge by **Twinkle Hareendran**.

 ---